Here’s the moment that you’ve all been waiting for; we’ve finally made a list of the best GameBoy Advance games of all time!

-12. Fire Emblem
+13. Fire Emblem

 Fans of the Smash Bros. series will no doubt have played as Roy and Marth at some stage over the years.
 Their inclusion in the franchise, as well as the success of Advance Wars, is what prompted Fire Emblem to be released in the West and go on to become such a huge success.

 Fire Emblem is a tactical role-playing game.
 Think of it as Nintendo’s own Final Fantasy series (although Nintendoids will tell you that it’s way better).

 Oh, and there are dragons too.
 That’s the recipe for a perfect RPG right there, and Fire Emblem certainly doesn’t disappoint.

 So, if you remember wondering who the heck Marth was when a ‘new challenger’ approached in Smash Bros., then take a trip back to where things began for us Western gamers.
-It’s definitely a title that needs to be in your collection.

-11. Tony Hawks Pro Skater 2
+12. Tony Hawks Pro Skater 2

 Fifa and Fortnite might be two of the biggest names in today’s gaming world, but back in the GBA days, Tony Hawks was the king of extreme gaming and almost everyone had one of his titles in their collection.

 Fans of skateboarding who were too chicken to kickflip off a set of stairs in real life (yep, that was me) could bust out some kick-ass moves on their favourite handheld without having to worry about broken bones.

 The GBA port of Tony Hawks Pro Skater 2 had all of the main features of the home console version without the multiplayer or level editing options.

-Making a 2D game with an overhead perspective look as though the characters are actually jumping up halfpipes and ollieing off ledges is impressive, so this title more than deserves a place in our list of the best GameBoy Advance Games of all time
+Making a 2D game with an overhead perspective look as though the characters are actually jumping up halfpipes and ollieing off ledges is impressive, so this title more than deserves a place in our list of the best GameBoy Advance Games of all time.

-10. WarioWare Inc: Mega Microgames
+11. WarioWare Inc: Mega Microgames

 Who would have thought that a game with the weirdest bunch of characters led by Wario, of all people, would go on to be such a huge success and span over four consoles!